agevole/sharejs-codemirror-mongodb/README.markdown

 sharejs.codemirror.example
 ==========================

 This repo was forked from charlieRobert's repo.
-It's goal is to make persistent documents rather than storing everything in a livedb.
+It's goal is to make persistent documents rather than storing everything in memory.

-This way, documents aren't reset on a server restart.
+This way, documents aren't reset on a server restart like in the original example.

 It uses Mongo instead.

 ##Installation and Use##

 1. clone this repo
-2. make sure you have Mongo
+2. make sure you have Mongo (follow the instructions on mongo's main page to install: http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)

 ###Server###